History of AEK Athens F.C.: 1965–66 season

-In the summer of 1965, Tryfon Tzanetis in his fifth and final spell in the club, strengthened the roster with the great transfers such as Tasos Vasiliou, Kostas Nikolaidis and Panagiotis Ventouris, while Nikos Stathopoulos was promoted from the academies.
+In the summer of 1965, Tryfon Tzanetis in his fourth and final spell at the club, strengthened the squad with the signings of Tasos Vasiliou, Kostas Nikolaidis and Panagiotis Ventouris, while Nikos Stathopoulos was promoted from the academy.
 On the other side, Miltos Papapostolou and Lefter Küçükandonyadis retired.

-In a friendly match between AEK and Real Madrid, Mimis Papaioannou had an impressive performance and the Spaniards made a huge offer for his acquisition.
-The club's refusal resulted in his withdrawal from the club. Ηowever, shortly before the derby with Panathinaikos, AEK offered a new contract to Papaioannou, who returned to the team.
-In the away match against Panathinaikos, while the score was at 1–1, the referee awarded an off-side goal to the greens and as a result incidents occurred with the fans entering the pitch, which resulted in suspension of the match and its award to Panathinaikos.
+In a friendly match between AEK and Real Madrid, Mimis Papaioannou had an impressive performance and the Spaniards made a substantial offer for his transfer.
+The administration's refusal led to his departure from the club. Ηowever, shortly before the derby with Panathinaikos, AEK offered a new contract to Papaioannou, who returned to the club.
+However, Ventouris came into conflict with the administration and left for Cape Town.

+In the away match against Panathinaikos, while the score was at 1–1, the referee awarded an off-side goal to the greens and as a result incidents occurred with the supporters entering the pitch, which resulted in suspension of the match and its award to Panathinaikos.
 As a protest, AEK were absent in the next matchday, but with the fear of relegation they were forced to return to the championship, eventually finishing third.
-Papaioannou won the top scorer award for the second time in his career with 23 goals, succeeding Nestoridis in being the leader of the team.
-In the Cup, AEK qualified to the final against Olympiacos and the HFF set the match on 10 July, at the Karaiskakis Stadium, which brought reaction of Olympiacos, who announced their intention not to show up.
-Thus, on 7 July the HFF, unable to convince Olympiacos to change their mind, declared AEK as the Cup winners.
+Papaioannou won the top scorer award for the second time in his career with 23 goals, succeeding Nestoridis, who had departed midseason, in being the team's leader.

+In the Cup, AEK qualified to the final against Olympiacos and the HFF scheduled the match for 10 July, at the Karaiskakis Stadium, which provoked a reaction from Olympiacos, who announced that they would not participate.
+Thus, on 7 July the HFF, unable to persuade Olympiacos to change their decision, declared AEK the Cup winners.